skip to content

 Sometimes it can be very difficult for the support to track the problem and bring it back to action.
 Too many admins can enable a place for errors in the website.
 Therefore, we suggest you limit the roles to one or two primary people.

-2. Browser/Version Changes
+2. Browser or Version Changes

 This means the changes in the software that people use to view your website.
 A website can be future-proof only to some extent.
-For example, a website may work perfectly fine in Internet Explorer 9 but may show a subtle change in the other version of the same browser.
+For example, a website may work perfectly fine in Internet Explorer 9 but may show a subtle change in another version of the same browser.
 This might cause your website to misbehave.

 Remember, there are many other browsers, many versions of those browsers, many operating systems, and versions these websites run.
 In addition, there are several hardware systems on which these software runs.
 Therefore, changes in any of the above may impact how your website will behave.